OPENDAP/cloudydap/nasa_logs/README.md

-In this directory find the NASA access logs to software to massage them into JSON form and upload them into a locally running instance of Kibana/Elastic Search.
+In this directory find the NASA access logs given to the cloudydap project along with software to massage them into JSON form and upload them into a locally running instance of Kibana/Elastic Search.

 What To Do: